-First of all, not every company makes bibs for men and women, so Black Bibs is an equal opportunity resource.
-The company calls their products simple and beyond functional, so if you’ve been searching endlessly for an affordable, uncomplicated bib, this is it.
+First, not every company makes bibs for men and women, so Black Bibs are an equal-opportunity resource.
+The company calls its products simple and beyond functional, so if you’ve been searching endlessly for an affordable, uncomplicated bib, this is it.

 Product designers targeted comfort when the team combined its years of custom cycling apparel experience to produce a garment that has adorned the sleek bodies of national and world champions.
 Black Bibs are marketed as unlabeled and unbranded, which is why the retail price is lower.

-Constructed of a stretchy textile that delivers the perfect amount of compression for all-day riding, this bib was road-tested endlessly before it came to market, at which point the Black Bibs team realized that they had found an ideal formula for producing their design.
+Constructed of a stretchy textile that delivers the perfect amount of compression for all-day riding, this bib was road-tested endlessly before it came to market.
+At that point, the Black Bibs team realized they had found an ideal formula for producing their design.

-The textile used to construct these bibs is a dyed high-compression lycra.
-Wearers like the 2.5cm folded-leg openings, the inclusion of dual-density Coolmax chamois cushioning and the open weave mesh bib straps won’t absorb sweat, so you get lots of extras at a price that won’t make you sweat!
+The textile used to construct these bibs is dyed with high-compression lycra.
+Wearers like the 2.5cm folded-leg openings, the inclusion of dual-density Coolmax chamois cushioning, and the open weave mesh bib straps won’t absorb sweat, so you get lots of extras at a price that won’t make you sweat!

 - Made of environment-friendly recycled/repurposed materials

 - Excellent, comfortable fit; the fabric feels soft against the skin